Prevent churn with cancellation flows

 - Add and refine the survey options and reactions to the selection.

-- Select the name for your Cancellation Flow.
-It will be used in the web admin tool to refer to this flow.
+- Enter a name for your cancellation flow.
+It will be used in SCM to refer to this flow.

 - Optionally, select the regions to target; by default each flow is applied globally.